TrusTheDev/TrustyBot/README.md

 ## Features
 -------------
-KeyBtn
+### KeyBtn
 - Keycode (Integer representation of the key, list below)
 - Keyname (identificator, wathever you want it to be)
 - Keypress (Time in milliseconds that the key is pressed)
 - Keydelay (Delay between each key is pressed (only on concurrency mode))

-###Parallism mode
+### Parallelism mode
 This mode simulates key presses in the order they are provided, using their corresponding press time and key code.
 Ensure that the keys are correctly specified, as improper input could trigger unintended key presses.
 Trustybot includes an interruption feature, allowing the program to be stopped at any time by pressing the Escape key.

-###Concurrency mode
+### Concurrency mode
 This mode pushes all keys concurrently, with each key press occurring according to its specified delay, utilizing separate threads.
-Depending on the number of keys being simulated, this may cause performance issues or system instability.
+Depending on the number of keys being simulated and its delay, this may cause performance issues or system instability.
 Use this feature at your own risk.

-#Keycode list
+# Keycode list
 | Keycode | Represents |
 | ------------- | ------------- |
 | 3 | Cancel |